 If you plan on buying shoes on your next trip to London, you will want to try on a pair down a few sizes than you're used to.
 However the conversion between American and U.K. shoe sizes changes from brand to brand.
 U.S. women's size 9 shoes could be a 6.5 or a 7 in the United Kingdom.
 In Europe, shoe sizes are similar to clothing in that they start in the 30s.

 Men's shirt sizes are more than double the size number as those in the United States.
 But that's only because the sizing uses a chest measurement in centimeters instead of inches.
 Don't be surprised to see numbers in the 80s through 100s.

 |US General||US / UK||Europe|

-Notes on Shopping for Clothes in Europe
+Tips for Shopping in Europe

 As with any shop, it's best to greet the European shopkeeper with a nice "good day" (or "good morning" or "good evening" as appropriate) in the local language.
 Shopkeepers often consider their shops an extension of their homes and will extend the same hospitality.
 Polite language and greetings go a long way.
 You might even catch a break on prices.